luciusponto/minified-godot-docs/README.md

 ## How it works

-This project produces a significant smaller build of the docs by:
+This project reduces the size of the the docs through:

 - Simplifying the sidebar links (by changing conf.py as below), saves ~ 438 MB in the html build
 ```python